ryantruong927/CS4482-App3/README.md

 # CS4482-App3

 Short Metroidvania with two paths and bosses.
-Power-ups include dashing, double jumping, and a ranged attack.
+Power-ups include wall jumping, dashing, double jumping, and a ranged attack.

 All art assets used are below.